neovim/deps/src/libuv/docs/src/misc.rst

 .. c:function:: int uv_get_process_title(char* buffer, size_t size)

     Gets the title of the current process.
+If `buffer` is `NULL` or `size` is zero, `UV_EINVAL` is returned.
+If `size` cannot accommodate the process title and terminating `NULL` character, the function returns `UV_ENOBUFS`.

 .. c:function:: int uv_set_process_title(const char* title)

     Sets the current process title.
+On platforms with a fixed size buffer for the process title the contents of `title` will be copied to the buffer and truncated if larger than the available space.
+Other platforms will return `UV_ENOMEM` if they cannot allocate enough space to duplicate the contents of `title`.

 .. c:function:: int uv_resident_set_memory(size_t* rss)